kukuu/AGILITY/agile-estimates.md

 Once you agree on the relative effort (High, Medium, Low) of each story point value, you can assign points quickly without much debate.

-Story points reward team members for solving problems based on difficulty, not time spent.
+Story points reward team members for solving problems based on difficulty (High, Medium, Low) not time spent.
 This keeps team members focused on shipping value, not spending time.

 ```